Saturday, June 9, 2018

 Knowing we had this one-of-a-kind precious PLI employee scrapbook as a potential resource for creating interpretation materials - if quality digital images of the items held in the scrapbook were made available.
 The next step became clear.
 To find where the scrapbook contents could be professionally conserved and while doing so, have the contents professionally digitized.

 I reached out to Dugan Murphy, Executive Director at Maine Archives & Museums.
 Dugan was very helpful and shared contacts of individuals and organizations that might be good candidates to consider for the conservation.
 NEDCC stood out and as it turned out the Museum Library team was familiar with the organization in Andover, MA.
 I contacted Michael Lee, Director of the Paper and Photography Conservation at NEDCC with information on the scrapbook and included the link to the short video clip of Amber Tatnall and me first turning pages of the scrapbook.
 Michael forwarded my request to NEDCC's Director of Book Conservation, Mary Patrick (MP) Bogan.
 MP replied to my request and was very enthusiastic about the project and found watching the video to be very helpful in assessing early needs.
-We made the appointment to bring the scrapbook to NEDCC for the purpose of receiving an estimate to conserve the scrapbook and its contents, as well as having an estimate for digitizing its contents.
+We made the appointment to bring the scrapbook to NEDCC to receive an estimate to conserve the scrapbook and its contents, as well as an estimate for digitizing its contents.
 We included bringing the original PLI elevation map as well to also receive estimates for conservation and digitizing the fragile and irreplaceable PLI artifact (more on the map below).

 1941 group photo of the final reunion of the employees of